paritytech/polkadot/roadmap/implementers-guide/src/runtime/paras.md

 ParaLifecycle: map ParaId => Option<ParaLifecycle>,
 /// The head-data of every registered para.
 Heads: map ParaId => Option<HeadData>;
+/// The context (relay-chain block number) of the most recent parachain head.
+MostRecentContext: map ParaId => BlockNumber;
 /// The validation code hash of every live para.
 CurrentCodeHash: map ParaId => Option<ValidationCodeHash>;
 /// Actual past code hash, indicated by the para id as well as the block number at which it became outdated.